-• Managing Cisco Secure Firewall Threat Defense with Cloud-delivered Firewall Management Center
+• Managing Cisco Secure Firewall Threat Defense with Cloud-Delivered Firewall Management Center

-• Onboard Devices to Cloud-delivered Firewall Management Center
+• Onboard Devices to Cloud-Delivered Firewall Management Center

 • System Settings